viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 ### Consume

 Completely consumes the given sequence.
-This method uses immediate execution, and doesn't store any data during execution
+This method uses immediate execution, and doesn't store any data during execution.

+### CopyTo

+Copies all of the elements of the given sequence into the specified list.

+This method has 4 overloads

 ### CountBetween